GoEco > South America > Ecuador > Giant Tortoise and Sea Turtle Conservation in Galápagos

 Tortuga Bay

 For volunteers who wish to island hop, Isla Santa Cruz, to the right of the island, is an excellent choice.
-Tortuga Bay is one of the most popular and beautiful beach destinations in all of the Galápagos Islands and is located in southern Isla Santa Cruz.
+Tortuga Bay is one of the most popular and beautiful beach destinations in all the Galápagos Islands and is in southern Isla Santa Cruz.
 There are sharks, marine iguanas and occasionally flamingos in the Bay.

 © 2022 GOECO | All rights reserved